-- We assessed the assumptions used by management in their calculations and inspected the calculations. - We also recalculated the provision based on these assumptions used by management for the discount rates, areas to be rehabilitated, the nature of expenses to be incurred (i.e. related to asset or expense). - We assessed the Group's disclosures in the financial statements in respect of environmental and rehabilitation provisions.
+- We reviewed the assumptions used by management in their calculations and inspected the calculations and assessed the assumptions used. - We also recalculated the provision based on these assumptions used by management for the discount rates, areas to be rehabilitated, the nature of expenses to be incurred (i.e. related to asset or expense). - We assessed the Group's disclosures in the financial statements in respect of environmental and rehabilitation provisions.

-discount rates, along with the effects of changes in exchange rates.
-Environmental obligation was determined to be a significant risk of material misstatement referred to in EU Regulation No 537/2014, point (c) of Article 10(2).
-Valuation of Inventory We refer to accounting principles and note 14.
-The total value of inventory as of December 31, 2019 amounted to 30,0 M€ representing 13% of the total assets.
-Inventories are measured the lower of cost and net realizable value, taking into consideration also the usage based depreciation of the mineral resources originating from the business combination.
+Valuation of Inventory

+We refer to accounting principles and note 15.

+The total value of inventory as of December 31, 2017 amounted to 49,9 M€ representing 19 % of the total assets (2016: 48,4 M€, 19 % of the total assets).
+Inventories are measured the lower of cost and net realisable value, taking into consideration also the usage based depreciation of the mineral resources originating from the business combination.
 The inventory is material to our audit because the inventory is exposed to price and exchange rate fluctuation due to which the net realisable value of inventory can fluctuate significantly, increasing the risk of inventory overvaluation.
 Inventory costing was considered a significant risk also because variable and fixed costs are allocated to inventory.

-Valuation of inventory was determined to be a significant risk of material misstatement referred to in EU Regulation No 537/2014, point (c) of Article 10(2).
-Our audit procedures to address the risk of material misstatement in respect of valuation of valuation of inventory included among others: We assessed the Group's accounting policies over recognizing inventory in compliance with applicable accounting standards.
-We tested the costing of the inventory and performed net realizable value testing to assess whether the cost of the inventory exceeds net realizable value and whether the variable and fixed costs are allocated to the inventory based on normal capacity of the production.
-We performed analytic audit procedures on inventory.
-We assessed the Group's disclosures in the financial statements in respect of inventory.
+Valuation of inventory was determined to be a significant risk of material misstatement referred to in EU Regulation No 537/241, point (c) of Article 10(2).

+Our audit procedures involved among others:

+- We assessed the Group's accounting policies over recognizing inventory in compliance with applicable accounting standards. - We tested the costing of the inventory and performed net realizable value testing to assess whether the cost of the inventory exceeds net realizable value and whether the variable and fixed costs are allocated to the inventory based on normal capacity of the production. - We performed analytic audit procedures on inventory. - We assessed the Group's disclosures in the financial statements in respect of inventory.